 Financial Aid Tips from a MEFA Presenter

-This past December I had the opportunity to partner with MEFA and present Financial Aid Night Seminars to two local high schools.
+In the past, I have partnered with MEFA to present Financial Aid Night Seminars to local high schools.
 While these presentations were intended to be general and wide-ranging in content, one area seemed to generate the most interest and follow-up questions.
 The topic was differentiating the expected family contribution (EFC), as generated by the FAFSA, with net cost, or what the family will actually owe the college after financial aid is deducted from the bill.

 In its most basic definition, the EFC is supposed to indicate the amount a family will be expected to pay toward the cost of college.
 There is a fairly complicated needs analysis process that determines this number, and the final result is the basis for any federal and state aid a student qualifies for.
 It is often used as the basis for awarding institutional aid.
 But the EFC does not necessarily correlate to the actual cost a family will incur for college; in fact, it is only coincidental if the EFC is even close to the actual cost.
 Unfortunately, the EFC will almost always be lower than a student's actual cost in most instances.
 The underlying reason for this is that few colleges are able to meet full demonstrated need.
 In an ideal financial aid world, a student's need, which is calculated as the full cost of attendance less the family's calculated financial contribution (EFC), should be fully funded by financial aid provided by the college.
 Unfortunately, there is no mandate that a student's need be fully met by college-funded financial aid.
 So when a college is either unwilling or simply unable to fully fund a student's need, the student has essentially been "gapped."
 For example, the FAFSA could generate an EFC of $10,000 for a particular family, but if a school cost $40,000 and only funded $20,000 in aid then there is still $10,000 in unmet need, or gap.
 The EFC is only truly meaningful if a college is willing and able to meet the associated need with college funds.